 motor-fuel device or motor-fuel dispenser or retail motor-fuel device. - A device designed for the measurement and delivery of liquids used as fuel for internal-combustion engines.
-The term "motor-fuel dispenser" means the same as "motor-fuel device"; the term "retail motor-fuel device" applies to a unique category of device.
-(Also see definition of "retail device.")
-[3.30, 3.32, 3.37]
+The term "motor-fuel dispenser" means the same as "motor-fuel device;" the term "retail motor-fuel device" applies to a unique category of device.
+(Also see definitions of "retail device" and "liquefied petroleum gas retail motor-fuel device.")
+[3.30 and 3.37]